jiasong18/Ant-Media-Server-Wiki/FAQ.md

-## WebRTC Stream stops after a few seconds?
+## How to resolve "WebRTC Stream stops after a few seconds" issue?

 This issue is generally caused by not opening UDP ports.
 Please open the UDP ports of the server between 5000-65000.